When to Start Weaningby Laura Driver

-- breast milk or infant formula provides the energy and nutrients needed until around 6 months (though breastfeeding women should consider taking a daily vitamin D supplement)
+- Breast milk or formula provides the energy and nutrients needed until around 6 months

-- your baby is more able to feed themselves
+- Your baby is more capable of feeding themselves

-- they will be better at moving food around their mouth, chewing and swallowing.
+- Your baby is better at moving food around their mouth, chewing and swallowing.
 This may mean they can have mashed, lumpy and finger foods, and may not need smooth, blended foods at all

-- stay in a sitting position, holding their head steady
+- Stay in a sitting position and hold their head up and steady

-- The following behaviours can be mistaken for signs of being ready for solid foods:
+The following behaviours can sometimes be mistaken for signs of being ready to wean: